PlathC/Vazteran/README.md

 # Vazteran

-Vulkan based viewer for learning purposes.
-This aims to make available a simpler way to render my potential future test related to computer graphics.
+Vulkan based rendering engine for learning purposes.
+It main goal is to make available a simpler way to render my small projects related to computer graphics.

 Here is the roadmap :
 | Feature                                                         | Progress  |